-Enable: Processing of icon is allowed when Enable pin is unconnected or
+Enable: Processing of icon is allowed when Enable pin is unconnected or when connected and Enable signal is TRUE.

 Output Signal: Data type.
 The Delta icon updates its output data when the updated input has changed in magnitude by a User defined 'delta' amount in comparison to the last passed sample.